1. How do I connect to the terminals?

 they are not!

-The basic construction of the OW3 and OW4 is the same as that of the OWIIx.
-So far so good.
+The basic construction of the OW3 and OW4 is the same as that

 Different cone (diaphragm) and other materials inside, but a very different